jose-villar/jose-villar.github.io/software/git.md

   used by *ssh* (stored in files such as `~/.ssh/id_rsa`, `~/.ssh/id_dsa`, etc.) are either missing, they are not known to *ssh-agent*, which is the authentication agent, or that their permissions are set incorrectly.

+- To fix the "*Not something we can merge*" error, just fetch from the remote repository.